Amelia Reiser

 Maya’s journey began in Europe where she found yoga during her first

 year at University.
-Curiosity and the love to study led her to degrees in
+Curiosity and the love of study led her to degrees in

 Finance, Visual Arts, and an MBA.
 Yoga enchanted her with the first